ClearView – Capabilities Defined Info Sheet

 FLEXIBILITY TO MODIFY THE PATTERN RULE

-While it is important to remove unwanted results, there may also be a need to capture new popular expressions or words, or words that cause concern, which do require monitoring.
-Adding specific words or phrases to the Rule/s, will ensure that important trends or concerns can be captured and reported on.
+Often there is a need to capture new popular expressions or trends, or words that cause concern.
+Adding specific words or phrases to the Pattern Matching Rules, will ensure that important trends or concerns can be captured for reporting and provide visibility to the level of interest in these new trends.

-Some examples that provide welfare and support staff with evidence-based triggers are:
+Here are some examples that could provide welfare and support staff with evidence-based triggers:

-Drugs – new slang or street names that can be added to the Drugs or Self Harm rules.
+Drugs – new slang or street names can be added to the Drugs Rules.
+Relevant if a local dealer is creating catchy names aimed at students.

 REPORT – SUMMARY CLEARVIEW EVENTS

-The summary report totals user actions for Searches, Sends and Receives against all the ClearView Rules.
-These key actions provide behavioural analytics to help prevent and identify issues concerning the safety of students.
+The summary report totals the event activities against each of the ClearView Rules.
 Details of the totals are contained within the report with the ability to drill-down to a singular event via the See Query links.

 REPORT – DETAILED BEHAVIOURAL ANALYTICS